What Does Psalms 77:19-20 Mean?

 Psalm 77:16-18

-Describes the waters seeing God and trembling, setting the stage for His miraculous path through the sea in verse 19.
+Describes the earth trembling and waters fleeing at God’s presence, setting the stage for His miraculous path through the sea in verse 19.

 Connections Across Scripture